 Understand the primary goals of your function – why the company has a product management function.

-This applies when you develop the product but also is a great approach for your product management activities.
-For example, try to standardise the processes and tools you use to streamline working practices.
-By ‘productising’ product management in this way, you can save time, aid clarity and increase buy-in for your strategy.
+This applies when you develop the product but it is also a great approach for your product management activities.
+For example, try to standardize the processes and tools you use to streamline working practices.
+By ‘productizing’ product management in this way, you can save time, aid clarity and increase buy-in for your strategy.

 Another goal is to balance the needs and demands of the product and customers against the needs of the company.
 You don’t need to be an expert on every aspect of the product, but you do need to be an expert on the overall view so you can weigh up the options and risks and make the right recommendations and decisions.
 Take a look at our Take Control Product Management Journal to learn more.